MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-issues.md

 author: evanwindom
 ms.author: amast
 manager: shve
-ms.date: 05/22/2023
+ms.date: 11/02/2023
 ms.topic: conceptual
 description:  Learn about issues that may arise when signing in to Visual Studio subscriptions
 ---

 # Issues signing in to Visual Studio subscriptions

 To use your Visual Studio subscription, you must first sign in.
-Depending on your subscription, you may have set it up with either a Microsoft account (MSA) or an Azure Active Directory (Azure AD) identity.
+Depending on your subscription, you may have set it up with either a Microsoft account (MSA) or an Microsoft Entra ID  identity.
 This article discusses some of the issues you may encounter while signing in to your subscription.

 ## Microsoft Accounts (MSA) can't be created using work/school email addresses

-Creating a new personal Microsoft Account (MSA) using a work/school email address is no longer allowed when the email domain is configured in Azure AD.
+Creating a new personal Microsoft Account (MSA) using a work/school email address is no longer allowed when the email domain is configured in Microsoft Entra ID.
 What does this mean?
-If your organization uses Microsoft 365 or other business services from Microsoft that rely on Azure AD, and if you've added a domain name to your Azure AD tenant, users are no longer able to create a new personal Microsoft account using an email address in your domain.
+If your organization uses Microsoft 365 or other business services from Microsoft that rely on Microsoft Entra ID, and if you've added a domain name to your Microsoft Entra tenant, users are no longer able to create a new personal Microsoft account using an email address in your domain.

 ### Why was this change made?